9. The Great Tribulation or Persecution

-Our destiny is to be married to our heavenly bridegroom who is preparing us to be powerful agents of His kingdom.
-The testing process may be a difficult one to some, but there will come a day, Christ has assured us when we will stand and receive heavenly rewards and enter eternal life in close relationship with the lover of our souls, the Lord Jesus Himself!
+Our destiny is to be married to our heavenly bridegroom, who is preparing us to be powerful agents of His kingdom.
+The testing process may be difficult for some to endure, but there will come a day Christ has assured us when we will stand and receive heavenly rewards and enter eternal life in close relationship with the lover of our souls, the Lord Jesus Himself!

-What an awesome day that will be!
+What an incredible day that will be!
 Your joy will know no bounds if you are a believer in Christ!
-We will see His face, and enjoy Him and one another forever and ever.
+We will see His face and enjoy Him and one another forever and ever.
 This is the real treasure that is worth the fire of testing!

-Prayer: Father, I pray for grace to come to your Church as these days’ advance on us.
-Help us right now to wake up to the days we are in, that we may invest our lives for your kingdom purposes.
+Prayer: Father, I pray for the grace to come to your Church as these days advance on us.
+Wake us up to the days we are in, that we may invest our lives for your kingdom purposes.
 Amen!